 Balancing work and toddlers is so hard, but there are some easy things you can do and strategies you can employ to give your little one the learning outcomes they need.

-Even though we’re in lockdown, and it feels like the whole world has changed, your baby or young child still needs the same key things to develop and maximise their brain development.
+Even though we’re in lockdown again, your baby or young child still needs the same key things to develop and maximise their brain development.
 No matter how limited the resources there are always simple activities you can recreate at home.

 The first years of life are when a child’s brain is developing at an incredibly rapid rate with hundreds to thousands of connections developing in the brain every second.
 It’s an incredible opportunity.